vansh9/python_and_git/README.md

 4. git push

+Changes made can be seen by clicking 'Commits' on remote repository.

 STEPS for pullling changes from remote to local repository

 1. git pull
 Fetches and merges changes from the remote repository to the local repository.

 ### Anaconda Prompt

+Create new learning environment apart from base.
+Benefits include - instead of just code, all the packages installed can also be shared.

+To install packages (such as pandas) type: conda install pandas

+To install jupyter notebook in the new environment type: conda install jupyter

+To launch jupyter notebook type: conda jupyter notebook

 Things pending for learning - branching and merge conflicts